 The concerts take place at our lovely hall in the main settlement of Scalasaig.
 These are split into afternoon (usually around 2pm – 5pm) and evening (roughly 7.30pm – 11pm) sessions.

 The hotel, a mere 5 minute walk away, plays host to some more informal lunchtime sessions, concerts on Friday afternoon and, most importantly, the festival club.
 This is a late night (early morning!) free-for-all session that starts as soon as gigs end at the hall.
 Expect to find the professionals playing together with the budding amateurs into the wee sma’ hours.
 Grab a drink from the bar, fire up your instrument of choice and join in the fun.

 None of the official concerts are scheduled to start at the same time as one another.
 So if there’s a gig at the hotel, you’re not missing out on anything at the hall and vice versa.
 Of course the informal sessions may keep going right thru the afternoon.
 And the festival club may get started before the last note has been played at the hall, but you’ll never have to um and err about who to see.

 There are also workshops hosted by the artists themselves and our famous Late Night Ceòl Ceilidh on Saturday night.

-A BREWERY YOU SAY?
+TWO DISTILLERIES YOU SAY?
 SO WHAT CAN I EXPECT TO EAT AND DRINK WHEN I’M THERE?